tgivslife/laravel-alpine/8.2/README.md

         PHP_FPM_PM_START_SERVERS="20"

 - The desired minimum number of idle server processes.
 Used only when pm is set to dynamic.
-Also mandatory in this case.
+Also, mandatory in this case.

         PHP_FPM_PM_MIN_SPARE_SERVER="10"

 - The desired maximum number of idle server processes.
 Used only when pm is set to dynamic.
-Also mandatory in this case.
+Also, mandatory in this case.

         PHP_FPM_PM_MAX_SPARE_SERVERS="30"